hudsonthomas55/hudsonthomas55/README.md

-Hi, I’m Thomas and welcome to my Github.
-I’m interested in software development and/or data analytics.
-I’m currently learning python and using the #100DaysofCode challenge through Udemy to do so.
-You can check my Twitter for daily updates on how this is going, and what I've created each day.
-You can reach me via email at hudsonthomas55@gmail.com or at my Twitter link below.
+Hi, I’m Thomas, I'm interested in software and web development and I'm currently learning python.
+I'm more active on my Twitter, and am certainly more active in coding than my comits would suggest.
+Shoot me a DM on Twitter or an email at HudsonThomas55@Gmail.com!